ebook: Pasta, pizza, and Pinocchio: Questions and answers about the Church of the

 - No. Whatever pastries are consumed in Italy are nearly always purchased from the

 neighborhood bakery.
-Housewives as a rule do not bake.
-They are great cooks, but not bakers.
+As a rule, Italians do not bake things at home.
+They are great cooks, but

 As for pies, that kind of pastry is non-existent in Italy.
 The